dsklyar/munchie-android/readme.md

 This application is used to optimize a user's food choice (restaurant or fast food) depending on a user's needs.

 # App Design
-Users can either search for the best calorie/protein/etc per dollar value across all nearby restaurants, or users can select a specific restaurant and
+Users can either search for the best calorie/protein/etc per dollar value across all nearby restaurants, or users can select a specific restaurant.

 # Users
 This can be implemented on a global scale, so long as vendors can update prices per region.